-A unique number generated by the Windows Azure AD authentication system to identify Exchange organizations.
-The AppID is automatically generated when you create a federation trust with the Windows Azure AD authentication system.
+A unique number generated by the Azure Active Directory authentication system to identify Exchange organizations.
+The AppID is automatically generated when you create a federation trust with the Azure Active Directory authentication system.

 - delegation token

-A Security Assertion Markup Language (SAML) token issued by the Windows Azure AD authentication system that allows users from one federated organization to be trusted by another federated organization.
+A Security Assertion Markup Language (SAML) token issued by the Azure Active Directory authentication system that allows users from one federated organization to be trusted by another federated organization.
 A delegation token contains the user's email address, an immutable identifier, and information associated with the offer for which the token is issued for action.

 - external federated organization

-An external Exchange organization that's established a federation trust with the Windows Azure AD authentication system.
+An external Exchange organization that's established a federation trust with the Azure Active Directory authentication system.

 - federated sharing

-A group of Exchange features that leverage a federation trust with the Windows Azure AD authentication system to work across Exchange organizations, including cross-premises Exchange deployments.
+A group of Exchange features that leverage a federation trust with the Azure Active Directory authentication system to work across Exchange organizations, including cross-premises Exchange deployments.
 Together, these features are used to make authenticated requests between servers on behalf of users across multiple Exchange organizations.

 - federated domain